Off-Nominal/artemis-history/docs/green-run.md

 ## Location: Stennis Space Center, Mississippi

-The SLS Artemis I core stage has been installed in the B-2 Test Stand at NASA's Stennis Space Center for the "Green Run" test series.

-## Test Campaign Overview
+## Test Campaign Results

-An eight-test sequence to verify integrated core stage systems:

-1. Modal test
-2. Avionics power-up and software checkout
+Tests 1-7: All completed successfully.

+### Test 8: Hot Fire (January 16, 2021) - ABORTED

+The culminating hot fire test was conducted but aborted after only approximately 67 seconds of a planned 8+ minute burn.

-3. Thrust vector control (TVC) system test
+**Cause**: A thrust vector control (TVC) hydraulic system parameter exceeded predetermined test limits, triggering an automatic shutdown.

-4. Main propulsion system leak checks
-5. Engine TVC confidence test (with hydraulic power)
-6. Propellant loading and countdown rehearsal
-7. Fuel and oxidizer replenish operations
-8. **Hot fire test** - Full-duration static fire of all four RS-25 engines
+**Engines**: All four RS-25 engines ignited and ran nominally during the 67 seconds of operation.

+**Assessment**: NASA determined that the engines and core stage performed well during the abbreviated test, but a full-duration retest is required before the core stage can be shipped to Kennedy Space Center.

-## Status (January 2020)
+## Status
-Core stage installed in B-2 Test Stand.
-Test sequence beginning.

-## Purpose
-Verify that the integrated core stage - the largest rocket stage NASA has ever produced - functions as designed before shipping to Kennedy Space Center for Artemis I integration.
+Preparing for retest.
+Target date: early March 2021.